Information for Incoming Freshmen

 - Professor Jennifer Wissink, Associate Director of Undergraduate Studies (Associate DUS)

-- Sarah Schupp, Undergraduate Experience Coordinator.
+- Sarah Schupp, Undergraduate Experience and Outreach Coordinator.

 All three will hold regular office hours during the academic year.
 In addition, Professor Coate and Professor Wissink will both monitor and respond to emails sent to the Economics DUS email account (firstname.lastname@example.org).
 Sarah can be reached at email@example.com